 48 Avenue Jean Volders

 This one is a bit special.
 Daringman is what many refer to as a “Brown Cafe.”
 As far as I can tell, a ‘brown’ cafe is a simple, neighbourhood, working-class bar.
 Certainly, at Daringman, just up from Place St. Catherine, there is no pretension.
-It is a simple, straightforward local bar.
+It is a simple, straightforward good bar in Brussels.
 They have a good selection of Belgian beer and the staff is willing to help you make a choice.
 It is a busy spot, but definitely a worthwhile experience.

 I like the local vibe.
 It is not a typical tourist trap, as it looks a bit rough.
 However, it has a friendly atmosphere, with people meeting to chat about the day’s events.
 It’s a great spot to enjoy a beer and check out the local life.

 Of course, there are plenty more beer bars in Brussels.
 A few I still want to visit include: Le Corbeau, Cafe Bizon, Goupil Le Fol, and Poechenellekelder.
 I’m certain more will come along after writing this article.
 Each one of these bars will help you discover Belgian beer in a relaxed way.
 Choose your style, and dive in.
 It is the best (and tastiest) way to learn!